 I strolled down, ignoring the rats and bulky garbage that’s been sitting in the streets from the last week and started to look for the sights.
 Randomly I have discovered the market (loud, noisy, not much clean either).
 In the following weeks, I came back to this place as I am naturally attracted by vivid places.
 But just the fact that you eat fresh food while the garbage sits around you and some dog is circulating around and witnessing the highest standard of hygiene tells the story itself.
 Not my kind of place to hang out.

 This place in the afternoon turns into an open terrace with numerous bars around that set their tables for a good apperitivo.
-Just after you do your passegiata and make your dinner.
+Just after you can slowly do your passegiata and sit again somewhere to have your dinner.
 Make sure you ignore the garbage left from the market happening that morning.

 If you ask me, that aperitivo moments are simply the best.
 Right after your siesta – around 17:00 – all the shops and boutiques open together with bars and restaurants.
 When you sit for a quick refreshments, you get small but delicious bites at your table too.
 My favourite is aperol with some crisps. 🙂